-UCOMM received funding for their Girl Child project, which sees vulnerable young girls teamed up with a mentor, to help them build confidence and talk through any issues that they may be facing.
+UCOMM received funding for their Girl Child project, which sees vulnerable young girls teamed up with a mentor, which they refer to as a ‘Big Sister’, to help them build confidence and talk through any issues that they may be facing.
 This is arranged in monthly sessions and workshops for young girls aged 11 to 25 years old.
 The young ladies open up about their future aspirations with particular emphasis on accessing the education system in UK effectively, they talk about their achievements and challenges, and are directed them in a manner conducive to maximising their potential.
 The young girls are also encouraged to open up about issues they are afraid to discuss with their parents or peers, especially issues relating to vulnerability, abuse, and how to resolve these difficult and sensitive situations.

 Rehema Kawooya, UCOMM Chairperson, adds: